Skalene-Ltd/level-meter-app/documentation/features/config.md

 > First, make sure the app is [connected to the device](../../#connect-to-the-device).

+## Open the advanced panels

-To show the config panel, check the 'show advanced' checkbox at the bottom of the app.
+At the bottom of the app, check the 'show advanced' checkbox.
+More panels should open under the checkbox.

 ## View the device configuration